JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lectures/lecture_08/lecture.md

 - When differentiating **Invertible functions**, calculate intermediate outputs from the output.
 This can lead to huge performance gain, as all data needed for computations are in caches.
 - **Checkpointing** does not store intermediate ouputs after larger sequence of operations.
 When they are needed for forward pass, they are recalculated on demand.

 Most reverse mode AD engines does not support mutating values of arrays (`setindex!` in julia).
-This is related to the memory consumption, where after every `setindex!` you need in theory save the full matrix. [`Enzyme`](https://github.com/wsmoses/Enzyme.jl) differentiating directly LLVM code supports this, since in LLVM every variable is assigned just once.
+This is related to the memory consumption, where after every `setindex!` you need in theory save the full matrix. [`Enzyme`](https://github.com/wsmoses/Enzyme.jl) differentiating directly LLVM code supports this, since in LLVM every variable is assigned just once. [`Mooncake`](https://github.com/chalk-lab/Mooncake.jl) supports this by saving values needed to reconstruct the arrays.
 ForwardDiff methods does not suffer this problem, as the gradient is computed at the time of the values.

 !!! info
     Reverse mode AD was first published in 1976 by Seppo Linnainmaa[^1], a finnish computer scientist.
 It was popularized in the end of 80s when applied to training multi-layer perceptrons, which gave rise to the famous **backpropagation** algorithm[^2], which is a special case of reverse mode AD.